Trump administration throws out protections from deportation for roughly half a million Haitians

-WASHINGTON — (AP) — The Trump administration is throwing out protections that shielded roughly half a million Haitians from deportation, meaning they would lose their work permits and could be eligible to be removed from the country by August.
+WASHINGTON (AP) — The Trump administration is throwing out protections for roughly half a million Haitians that had shielded them from deportation.
+The decision announced Thursday means they would lose their work permits and could be eligible to be removed from the country by August of this year.

-The decision, announced Thursday, is part of a sweeping effort by the Trump administration to make good on campaign promises to carry out mass deportations and specifically to scale back the use of the Temporary Protected Status designation, which was widely expanded under the Biden administration to cover about 1 million immigrants.
+The decision is part of a sweeping effort by the Trump administration to make good on campaign promises to carry out mass deportations and specifically scale back the use of the Temporary Protected Status designation that was greatly expanded under the Biden administration to cover roughly 1 million immigrants.

-The Department of Homeland Security said in a news release that it was vacating a Biden administration decision to renew Temporary Protected Status — which gives people legal authority to be in the country but doesn't provide a long-term path to citizenship — for Haitians.
+The Department of Homeland Security in a news release said they were vacating a decision by the Biden administration to renew Temporary Protected Status for Haitians.
+That status gives people legal authority to be in the country but doesn’t provide a long-term path to citizenship.

-It's not immediately clear how quickly they could be deported once their protections expire.
-Some may apply for other types of protection, and there are logistical challenges to carrying out such large-scale deportations.
+It’s not immediately clear how quickly they could be deported from the country once their protections expire.
+Some may apply for other types of protection and there are logistical challenges to carrying out such large-scale deportations.

-Delva cited worries about the strain of sending people back to a country still reeling from violence and where more than 1 million people are homeless because of gang violence.
+Delva worried about the strain it would cause to send people back to a country still reeling from violence and where more than one million people are homeless because of gang violence.

-“It’s very sad that people who left Haiti to look for a better life elsewhere … will come back,” Delva said.
+“It’s very sad that people who left Haiti to look for a better life elsewhere…will come back,” said Delva.
 “With the insecurity problem, the lack of resources, they will be miserable.”

+More than 5,600 people were reported killed last year in Haiti, according to the U.N.

 Gangs control 85% of Haiti’s capital and have launched new attacks to seize control of even more territory.
 Recent massacres have claimed the lives of hundreds of civilians.